MicrosoftDocs/fabric-docs/docs/data-warehouse/visual-query-editor.md

 As you work on your visual query, the queries are automatically saved every few seconds.
 A "saving indicator" appears in your query tab to indicate that your query is being saved.

-The following gif shows the merging of two tables using a no-code visual query editor.
+The following animated gif shows the merging of two tables using a no-code visual query editor.
+First, the `DimCity` then `FactSale` are dragged from the **Explorer** into the visual query editor.
+Then, the **Merge** Power Query operator is used to join them on a common key.

 :::image type="content" source="media\visual-query-editor\visual-query-editor.gif" alt-text="Gif of the results of a sample query to merge two tables using the visual query editor." lightbox="media\visual-query-editor\visual-query-editor.gif":::